gsoules/MkDocs/digital-archive/docs/user/getting-started-for-users.md

 You can search the Digital Archive in three ways:

-- Type keywords into the search box at the upper right of every page
+- Type keywords into the search box that appears at the upper right of every page
 - Click facets in the **_Refine Your Search_** panel
 - Use the **_Advanced Search_** page